Company Survived The Pandemic, But Now Folding The Tent Due To Lack Of Workers

 His next step?
 Unknown.

-Braun said he says he’s already helped most of his employees get jobs with his competitors.
+Braun said he’s already helped most of his employees get jobs with his competitors.

-MORE NEWS: Man Fatally Shot While Working On Car In Front Of His Fernwood Home
+MORE NEWS: 1 Man Dead, 2 Injured After Shooting In Wentworth Gardens